 by The Chocolate Dictionary

-A chocopolis, literally a “city of chocolates”, is an enormous quantity of chocolates contained within one box.
-Although record-breaking boxes are put together to grab headlines (like the Frango mints assembled by Marshall Field’s in 2002, which weighed stomach-bursting 1,463kg), chocopolis commonly refers to boxes sold by chocolatiers for, as they put it, “corporate entertaining” and “dinner parties”.
-Though why they should be so coy about acknowledging chocophiles actually purchase such a brobgingnagian selections for themselves has yet to be explained.
+A chocopolis, literally ‘a city of chocolates’, is an enormous box of chocolates.
+Although record-breaking boxes are put together to grab headlines (like the Frango mints assembled by Marshall Field’s in 2002, which weighed stomach-bursting 1,463kg), chocopolis usually refers to boxes sold for corporate entertaining and dinner parties.

-L’Artisan du Chocolat have a chocopolis called the Large Opulence Pyramid, which comes in at an impressive 2,300g and costs £300.
-La Maison du Chocolat have their 1,615g Boîte Maison containing over 200 pieces and costs £200.
+L’Artisan du Chocolat have a chocopolis called the Pyramide du Chocolat, containing six tiers and costing £325.
+La Maison du Chocolat have their Boîte Maison containing 200 pieces.
 Godiva do a ballotin containing 140 pieces; Hotel Chocolat have their Signature Cabinet with three drawers containing a total of 138 pieces, as well as their Chocolatier’s Table Luxe containing 125 pieces; and Guylian do an 880g box containing 76 truffles and praline-filled seashells.